Harsha125-art/GDG-Challenge/README.md

 A small hint is provided to inspect the page.  **spolier- the secret key is at right top

-🕵️ Step 3: Inspecting Page & Puzzle Clue</summary>
+🕵️ Step 3: Inspecting Page & Puzzle Clue

 **spoiler - By inspecting the page elements, the user finds a hidden comment containing a puzzle.